Welcome to Order of Christian Initiation for Adults or O.C.I.A. for St Joseph Parish in Vacaville, CA.

 Life-long Catholic & Apologist

-Persons baptized into another Christian church and now seeking full communion with the Catholic Church are also welcomed to participate along with catechumens in the RCIA in the process of learning about the Catholic faith and being formed in that faith.
+Persons baptized into another Christian church and now seeking full communion with the Catholic Church are also welcomed to participate along with catechumens in the OCIA in the process of learning about the Catholic faith and being formed in that faith.
 They bring to the process of preparation their prior experience of Christian life and prayer.
 For a baptized Christian, reception into full communion with the Catholic Church involves reception of the Sacrament of Penance and Reconciliation and then a Profession of Faith followed by the celebration of Confirmation and the Eucharist.
-This section contains resources that address the liturgical aspects of the implementation of the RCIA.
+This section contains resources that address the liturgical aspects of the implementation of the OCIA.

 Please contact the parish office at 707-447-2354 for details or email Dennis and Edith at ocia@stjoseph-vacaville.org